jafarlihi/cppq/README.md

 cppq is a simple, reliable & efficient distributed task queue for C++17.

 cppq is a C++ library for queueing tasks and processing them asynchronously with workers.
-It's backed by Redis and is designed to be scalable yet easy to get started.
+It's backed by Redis and is designed to be scalable and easy to get started with.

 Highlevel overview of how cppq works: